MrFennicus/reaktor-assignment/README.md

 Get info on installing Deno [here](https://deno.land/manual/getting_started/installation).
 Backend dependencies are referenced in `/backend/deps.js` with URLs so no separate installation step is required.
 ### Node.js
-The frontend requires npm (which is included in Node.js) to install dependencies, get it [here](https://nodejs.org/en/).
+The frontend is also served on a Deno server, but Node.js and npm is used for building and installing dependencies, get them [here](https://nodejs.org/en/).
-When npm is installed run `npm install` in `/frontend` to install dependencies.
+When Node.js and Deno are installed, install dependencies with `npm install` and build the app with `npm run build`.
+The build step requires the backend server's address to be configured as REACT_APP_WEBSOCKETSERVER environment variable.
+(For example on Windows run `$Env:REACT_APP_WEBSOCKETSERVER = "ws://localhost:8080"` *before* building to use local backend.)

 ## Usage
 ### Backend
-Run `deno run --allow-all .\app.js` in `/backend` to start the server on ws://localhost:8080.
+Run `npm run startBackend` to start the server on ws://localhost:8080.
+If npm is not installed you can alternatively run `deno run --allow-all .\app.js` in `/backend`.
 ### Frontend
-Backend server's address must be configured as REACT_APP_WEBSOCKETSERVER environment variable.
-On Windows run `$Env:REACT_APP_WEBSOCKETSERVER = "ws://localhost:8080"` to use local backend.
-Run `npm run` in `/frontend` to start a Node development server to host the frontend on http://localhost:3000.
+After installation and build steps run `npm run startFrontend` in the root folder to start a Deno server to host the frontend on http://localhost:3000.
 ## Dependencies
 ### Backend
 [deno websocket](https://deno.land/x/websocket@v0.1.3)